antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 - Quantitatively assess the best possible approximation of "the inherent skill displayed in a fight by a CMDR"
 - Leverage the meta inherent to the current state of AX Combat: The Alliance Chieftain (rather than create a system which would inherently generate a specific alternate meta)
 - Limit the grind required to the bare minimum
-- Limit the overall duration of a fight attempt to about 30 minutes (or less), while still providing enough of a challenge to differentiate CMDRs
+- Limit the overall duration of a fight attempt to about 30 minutes (or less), while still providing enough of a challenge to highlight differences between "good" and "great" fights
 - Provide a scoring system where a "perfect score" would be impossible to achieve
 - Provide a scoring system where even brand new CMDRs can compare themselves to the AXI aces, and observe as their own skills improve over time
 - Provide a scoring system which tests all areas (time, ammo efficiency, and evasiveness / damage avoidance) equally, without the ability to min/max one over another